coleifer/peewee/docs/peewee/models.rst

         field_type = 'uuid'

         def db_value(self, value):
-            return str(value) # convert UUID to str
+            return value.hex  # convert UUID to hex string.

         def python_value(self, value):
-            return uuid.UUID(value) # convert str to UUID
+            return uuid.UUID(value) # convert hex string to UUID

-Now, we need to let the database know how to map this *uuid* label to an actual *uuid* column type in the database.
+**This step is optional.** By default, the ``field_type`` value will be used for the columns data-type in the database schema.
+If you need to support multiple databases which use different data-types for your field-data, we need to let the database know how to map this *uuid* label to an actual *uuid* column type in the database.
 Specify the overrides in the :py:class:`Database` constructor:

   .. code-block:: python

+      # Postgres, we use UUID data-type.
       db = PostgresqlDatabase('my_db', field_types={'uuid': 'uuid'})

+      # Sqlite doesn't have a UUID type, so we use text type.
+      db = SqliteDatabase('my_db', field_types={'uuid': 'text'})

 That is it!
 Some fields may support exotic operations, like the postgresql HStore field acts like a key/value store and has custom operators for things